WangYijun-OUC/MeDKCoOp/README.md

 # MeDKCoOp
 Main code implement of MeDKCoOp
+The full model is defined at trainer/medkcoop.py